Izso Glickstein: Personal life

-While Glickstein recovered form his WWI leg wound in 1915, he met and then married Gizella Hochmann on June 25, 1916.
-Her father was Miksa Hochman (born in Obuda, Hungary) and her mother was Maria Bruck (born in Pest, Hungary).
-They moved from Pest to Rákoscsaba with their daughter Gizella, and the wedding took place there (now District 17 of Budapest).
+While Glickstein recovered form his WWI leg wound in 1915, he met and married Gizella Hochmann on June 25, 1916.
+Her father was Miksa Hochmann (born in Obuda, Hungary) and her mother was Maria Bruck (born in Pest, Hungary).
+The Hochmann family moved from Pest to Rákoscsaba with their daughter Gizella, and the wedding took place there (now District 17 of Budapest).
 The marriage made Glickstein more acceptable for an official cantorial post.
-At some point before 1923, Gizella and Izso divorced: Izso was single when he immigrated to the US, and Gizella married Arnold Lengyel in Budapest.
+At some point Gizella and Izso divorced: Izso declared he was single when he immigrated to the US in 1923, and Gizella's official last name was Hochmann when she married Arnold Lengyel in Budapest in 1933.

 In June 1925, Izso Glickstein married Ida Denholtz (daughter of Joe Denholtz and Chava Paskar).
 Together they had three children: Helaine (Honey) in 1926, Judith (Judy) in 1927, and Mishel (Mitch) in 1931.
 Glickstein served as Chief Cantor at Mishkan Tefila for almost 25 years until his death in 1947.
 To replace him, over 50 cantors from around the world were auditioned to replace him, and Wolf Garbarz was selected.

 Glickstein's father, Ezekiel, moved from Hungary to the Boston area and settled in Peabody, MA, where he was a rabbi for an orthodox congregation for four years.
 Ezekiel died at Izso's home on October 11, 1928 at the age of 68.
 Glickstein's mother Gittel died on April 5, 1938, also in Glickstein's home.

 Glickstein had three brothers in the US: Louis, Eugene, and Adolph.
-All three lived in the Boston area, as did his sister Esther Landy.
+All three lived in the Boston area, as did his sister Esther (Glickstein) Landy.
 Dr. Louis H. Glickstein was born in Kishinev, Russia in 1894 and immigrated to the US in 1923.
 He was a cantor for High Holidays, a doctor of podiatry, and active in the Zionist movement along with Izso.
 He died in the Boston area in 1989.

-Esther Landy was born in Kishinev, Russia in 1897, immigrated to the US in 1929, and married David Landy the same year.
+Esther (Glickstein) Landy was born in Kishinev, Russia in 1897, immigrated to the US in 1929, and married David Landy the same year.
 She died in 1991.

 Eugene Glickstein was born in Rákoscsaba, Hungary in 1901 and immigrated to the US in 1923.
 He was a cantor and executive director at Mishkan Tefila.
 He moved to Portland, OR in 1954 and died there in 1977.
 Adolph Glickstein was born in Rákoscsaba, Hungary in 1903.
 In 1931 he was the youngest cantor in Boston.
 He was a cantor for the New England Branch of the Young People's League.
 Adolph substituted for Izso as cantor at Mishkan Tefila during his illness and after his death.
 Adolph died in 1981.

-Humanitarian Efforts

-Glickstein was widely known as a great humanitarian.
-He supported many organizations through benefit concerts, volunteer efforts and financial contributions.
-Glickstein's involvement included: Hebrew Aid Immigrant Services (HIAS) where he was chairman of the organization committee, Jewish Workers of Palestine, Jewish National Fund, World Zionist Organization, and various schools, hospitals and relief funds for Eastern European Jewry.
-Glickstein sang or officiated at many weddings, funerals, and community events.